ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/QuickStart.md

 # Quick Start
-## A brief guide to using dbVar non-redundant structural variant data and annotations
+## A guide to using dbVar non-redundant structural variant (NR-SV) data and annotations
-**Updated** September 5, 2018
+**Updated** September 12, 2018

 ----------

-***Use Cases*** below illustrate some of the ways in which users can make the most of dbVar NR SV data and associated annotations.
-Please send any questions or feedback to dbvar-dev@ncbi.nlm.nih.gov.
+The ***Use Cases*** below illustrate some of the ways dbVar NR SV data and associated annotations can be used.
+Please send feedback and any questions to dbvar-dev@ncbi.nlm.nih.gov.

-Note that dbVar NR data are provided on both GRCh37 and GRCh38, and in three formats – TSV, BED, and BEDPE.
+dbVar NR data are provided in GRCh37 and GRCh38 coordinates in TSV, BED, and BEDPE formats.
 Please choose the file(s) best suited your application.
-For example, BED files are easy to compute on, but lack clinical assertions and other metadata that may be useful to your analysis.
+For example, BED files are easy to compute on but are lightweight and lack metadata such as clinical assertions that may be useful to your analysis.

+**NOTE:** Clinical assertions contained in NR-SV datasets are not diagnostic and should be interpreted with caution.
+For more information please visit [ClinVar's Clinical Significance](https://www.ncbi.nlm.nih.gov/clinvar/docs/clinsig/) informational page.

+#### Disclaimer

+The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
+Individuals should not change their health behavior solely on the basis of information contained on this website.
+NIH does not independently verify the submitted information.
+If you have questions about the information contained on this website, please see a health care professional.
+More information about [NCBI's disclaimer policy](https://www.ncbi.nlm.nih.gov/About/disclaimer.html) is available.

 ----------